By Craig Neil. This post includes affiliate links.

 Out About Scotland Complete Guide to Quinish Point

-The northern end of Mull is possibly even more wild and remote than the south and visitors are spoilt for choice when it comes to finding places to go for a walk.
+The northern end of Mull is even more wild and remote than the south, and visitors are spoilt for choice when it comes to finding places to go for a walk.
+One of the highlights of this part of Mull is Quinish Point, a windswept headland that’s ringed by a near-inaccessible boulder-strewn coastline.

-The walk to Quinish Point starts in the small village of Dervaig where you’ll join a rough track that passes through open moorland and sweeping fields in between a smattering of ancient woodlands where the salty tang of the sea hangs in the air.
+The walk to Quinish Point starts in the small village of Dervaig, where you’ll join a rough track that passes through open moorland and sweeping fields in between a smattering of ancient woodlands where the salty tang of the sea hangs in the air.

-Because the sea surrounds the headland you’ll get great views of Mull’s wildlife so I highly recommend you pack a pair of binoculars in your bag as Quinish Point is a favourite nesting site for golden and white-tailed eagles.
+It really is a lovely part of the island, and if you were to go for only one walk on Mull, I’d say this is the pick of the bunch.
+Because the sea surrounds the headland, you’ll get great views of Mull’s wildlife, so I highly recommend you pack a pair of binoculars in your bag, as Quinish Point is a favourite nesting site for golden and white-tailed eagles.

-When you reach the coastline of Quinish point you’ll more than likely see seals lazing on the pebble beaches and you might – if you’re lucky – catch sight of basking sharks in the stretch of water between Mull and the Isle of Coll.
+There are also herds of red deer (Britain’s largest land mammals), fallow deer, otters, polecats, and mink, though the latter is rarely seen.
+When you reach the coastline of Quinish Point, you’ll more than likely see seals lazing on the pebble beaches, and you might, if you’re lucky, catch sight of basking sharks in the stretch of water between Mull and the Isle of Coll.

 Carsaig Arches